 Test cricket's first maximum.
 There had been sixes before in Tests, but all with the aid of overthrows, and Australia's Joe Darling managed the real thing when he smacked the ball out of Adelaide Oval to reach his century in the first Test against England.
 In those days you had to hit it out of the ground to get six - clearing the boundary was only worth five.

 An extraordinary hundred by Rishabh Pant couldn't prevent a South Africa win in the deciding Test, in Cape Town.
-Eight batters in India's second innings made single-figure scores, but thanks to their wicketkeeper, who added discretion to his hit-out-or-get-out template, and an uncharacteristically monastic 29 off 143 balls from the captain, Virat Kohli, they got to 198.
+Eight batters in India's second innings made single-figure scores, but thanks to their wicketkeeper, who added discretion to his hit-out-or-get-out template, and a monastic 29 off 143 balls from the captain, Virat Kohli, they got to 198.
 The target of 212 didn't faze South Africa as much as some thought it might, given the unpredictable pitch: led by a superb 82 from Keegan Petersen, who also top-scored in the first innings with 72, they got there with room to spare.
-Petersen was player of the match and series.
 Kohli called an end to his Test captaincy after the 2-1 series defeat.

 With Australia at 180 for 7, effectively 102, given the first-innings lead, England looked set to close the third Ashes Test in Adelaide with a 2-1 lead.
 That's when Clem Hill came in and made a splendid century, battling influenza and the heat.
 Support came from debutant Roger Hartigan and the two went on to add 243 - then the highest stand in Test cricket.
 At stumps both had got their hundreds and Australia were at 397 for 7.
 The last three wickets put on 326 - only three other teams have repeated the feat since - and Australia went on to win by 245 runs.
 Wisden Cricket Monthly said: "A shilling collection at the ground had raised £24 from which Hartigan was bought a gold chain and pendant; and later the Mayor of Brisbane presented him with a gold watch."